Sri Edi Swasono

-Sri Edi Swasono (born in Ngawi (city), Ngawi, September 16, 1940) is a professor of economics at the University of Indonesia.
+Sri Edi Swasono (born in Ngawi (city), Ngawi, 16 September 1940) is a professor of economics at the University of Indonesia.
 He was a member People's Consultative Assembly (MPR) of the emissary group in the New Order era of Indonesia, ruled by President Soeharto.

 He has been involved in the cooperative world.
 His wife is the first daughter of Mohammad Hatta, the father of cooperative (Bapak Koperasi) Indonesia and the first vice president of Indonesia.
 Sri Edi spent his life to study and to fight for the development of cooperatives in Indonesia.

 Career

 Sri Edi Swasono high educational background began with becoming a student of Faculty of Economics and graduated in 1963 [4].
 Then continue their studies MPIA S2 earned at University of Pittsburgh in 1966.
-Not long after that, he completed his studies and obtained his Ph.D S3 in the same university (1969).
+Not long after that, he completed his studies and obtained his PhD S3 in the same university (1969).

 He is a productive person.
 A lot of work, experience, and awards resulting from his hard work.
 His works include: